Updated: Nov 20, 2022

-Hunting for Street Art is one of our biggest interests, so when Artscape and Gothenburg International Biennial for Contemporary Arts, GIBCA announced on their Facebook pages that they were going to do four free bus tours together (even including lunch and snacks!) to get to know the Artscape Saga Project better, with pit stops for Art Exhibitions and Museum visits, that was of course a no-brainer!
-Unfourtanly, Spoons could't attend to more then one, but what a wonderful opportunity to see all this beautiful Street Art and Art and the tour was awesome!
+Hunting for Street Art is one of our biggest interests, so when Artscape and Gothenburg International Biennial for Contemporary Arts, GIBCA announced on their Facebook pages that they were going to do four free bus tours together (even including lunch and snacks!) to get to know the Artscape Saga Project better, with pit stops for Art Exhibitions and Museum visits, that was, of course, a no-brainer!
+Unfourtanly, Spoons couldn't attend more than one, but what a wonderful opportunity to see all this beautiful Street Art and Art, and the tour was awesome!

-Author and Food Travel Writer: Fredrik Goldhahn, Sticks & Spoons
+Guest Blogger: Fredrik Goldhahn, Sticks & Spoons Food Travel

 Street Art by Captain Kris, New Zealand